samratdhumal/Data-Model-and-Query-Languages/Part 3/README.md

 ## PART3 - "Book Management(XQuery)”

+### 1.1
-### 1.1 Find the names of all Jeff’s co-authors and list them together with the titles of books that were coauthored.
+Find the names of all Jeff’s co-authors and list them together with the titles of books that were coauthored.</br>
 Sample output format:</br>
 <book></br>
 <title>Big data analytics</title></br>